Edit Part

 If you selected a group of **Parts** spread over several lines, only their common attributes can be changed.

-Some tabs will only appear if material has be assigned to the part.
+Some tabs will only appear if a material has be assigned to the part.

 **OpenCutList** can highlight the part in your model.

-Depending upon the type of material of the part, this tab will display the configuration options.
+Depending on the type of material of the part, this tab will display the configuration options.

-All axes operations are real SketchUp operations, they directly affect the local axes of your component.
+All axes operations are actual SketchUp operations, so they directly affect the local axes of your component.

-When drawing your components, you may ignore the axes and set them later here.
+When drawing your components, you may ignore the axes and then set them here.

 If a part has been flipped along one of its axis with respect to the component definition, an icon will indicate that this part is **mirrored**.

 The dimensions of your components are usually finished dimensions.
-A length and width oversize, even a thickness oversize for solid wood, can be applied to all parts via the Material configuration.
-However there are situations where one would like to make a single part slightly larger because it will be adjusted when the part will be installed (filler strip, cover panel, ...).
+A length and width oversize, and even a thickness oversize for solid wood, can be applied to all parts via the **Material** configuration.
+Note, however, that there are situations where one would like to make a single part slightly larger because it will be adjusted when the part will be installed (filler strip, cover panel, ...).

 Instances of components in SketchUp with the same thickness and the same material become parts in **OpenCutList**.